jorodas/KustoQueries/Queries.md

 | project Caller, CallerIpAddress, method_, Resource, ResourceGroup

-Windows Virtual Desktop
+### Windows Virtual Desktop

-// connection status
-// review CorrelationID, State
+#### Connection status, review CorrelationID, State

 WVDConnections
 | where TimeGenerated > ago(1d)
 | where UserName contains "Smith"
 | sort by TimeGenerated, CorrelationId asc

-// No Connections by day for UPN
-// this will show the pattern of connections WVDConnections
+#### No Connections by day for UPN / this will show the pattern of connections

+WVDConnections
 | where TimeGenerated >ago(1d)
 | where UserName contains "Smith"
 | sort by TimeGenerated asc, CorrelationId
 | summarize dcount(CorrelationId) by bin (TimeGenerated, 1d)

-//session lenght for User UPN
+#### Session lenght for User UPN / Show Connection Lenght for Application, that could show an issue

-// Show Connection Lenght for Application, that could show an issue let Events = WVDConnections | where UserName contains "Smith";
+let Events = WVDConnections | where UserName contains "Smith";
 Events
 | where State == "Connected"